aleczanderpaul/40L-Run-Control/README.md

 ### cleanup()

-Terminates all the running subprocesses the GUI started (e.g., logging pressure script).
-Is called when the user exits the GUI.
+Terminates all the running subprocesses the tab widget started (e.g., logging pressure script).
+Is called by LivePlotter object when window is closed.

-### run()

-Shows the window and starts the event loop.
-Call this after all the widgets have been added to the window.